 If you have any one or more of these symptoms, especially if there is a family history of Keratoconus, speak with your eye doctor right away.
 The sooner a diagnosis is made, the earlier that treatment and management of the condition can begin, so you can start to experience improved vision.

-To check if you are a good candidate for scleral lenses, contact Melania Napolitano, O.D. at 20/20 Eye Care in Middle Village or Mineola in New York.
+To check if you are a good candidate for scleral lenses, contact Dr. Melania and Dr. Maria at 20/20 Eye Care in Middle Village or Mineola in New York.
 Our eye doctors and professional, courteous staff will be more than glad to help you with scleral lenses as soon as possible.

 Keratoconus is typically diagnosed by performing a number of eye exams and tests to determine the size and shape of your cornea.
-Melania Napolitano, O.D. will begin by conducting a routine eye exam to check for overall eye health and visual acuity.
+Dr. Melania and Dr. Maria will begin by conducting a routine eye exam to check for overall eye health and visual acuity.
 The doctor will speak with you about your medical and family history, including any existing symptoms or complaints you may have about your vision and how it affects your everyday activities.

 The surface of your cornea may be measured with a special computerized system.
-This process, known as corneal mapping (or corneal tomography), is exactly what it sounds like: it maps your cornea so that Melania Napolitano, O.D. can obtain exact measurements and details about its shape and size.
+This process, known as corneal mapping (or corneal tomography), is exactly what it sounds like: it maps your cornea so that Dr. Melania and Dr. Maria can obtain exact measurements and details about its shape and size.
 The curvature is measured with a keratometer, a device containing prisms that guarantee accuracy and stability of the corneal images.